OmarTaherSaad/gesture-control-system/README.md

-# gesture-control-system
+# mosue-replacement-system
 Graduation Project for Team 5, Computer & Systems Engineering 2020, Ain Shams University

-#Description
+# Description
-This is a mouse replacement for traditional mouse, enabling users to control their mouse using hand gestures.
+This is a mouse replacement for traditional mouse, enabling users to control their mouse using hand gestures and hand movement

 # Installation
 To Start Using this system, you need to have these installed on your machine: